Mansfield Shire is home to a diverse range of native vegetation.

 The term ‘native vegetation’ refers to trees, shrubs, herbs and grasses that have grown naturally in Victoria prior to European arrival.
 It does not include plants that originate from other parts of Australia or from other countries.
 Victoria has a wide range of vegetation types, including alpine meadows, mallee, grasslands, grassy woodlands, forests, heathlands, wetlands and coastal scrub.
 Some of Victoria’s plants are endemic to the state, which means they are found nowhere else in the world.

 Why is native vegetation important?

 - Prevents land degradation, such as salinity and erosion

-- Minimises impacts of the greenhouse effect
+- Minimises impacts of climate change

 - Maintains long-term productive capacity of land

 - Provides shade and shelter on farms, improving crop and stock productivity

 - Protects water quality

 - Provides opportunities for future use of genetic resources

 Historically, a vast amount of native vegetation has been cleared in the Goulburn Broken Catchment for the agricultural and timber industries.
 Today, only 30% of the pre-European coverage remains.
 The Victorian Government has developed a Native Vegetation Management Framework to conserve, enhance and revegetate Victoria's native vegetation.